Best Cheap Health Insurance in Hawaii (2026)

 If you don't make much money and can't afford health insurance, you might be able to get free coverage from Medicaid.
 Otherwise, consider buying a Silver plan and using discounts to make your rate and medical care cheaper.

-Medicaid is a type of free government health insurance that's available to people who earn a low income.
+Medicaid is a type of free government health insurance that is available to people who earn a low income.

 If you don't qualify for Medicaid, you can still get cheap health insurance.
-If you make between $17,310 and $43,275 per year as a single person, or between $35,880 and $89,700 as a family of four, consider buying a Silver plan.
+If you make between $17,990 and $71,960 per year as a single person or between $36,980 and $147,920 as a family of four, consider buying a Silver plan.
 You'll qualify for discounts on your monthly rate and extra discounts called cost-sharing reductions (CSRs).
 These discounts let you pay less when you go to the doctor.

 The less you make, the bigger your discount will be.
 CSRs can even make your Silver plan cover more of your medical costs than a Gold or Platinum plan.

-Are health insurance rates going up in HI?
+Are health insurance rates going up in Hawaii in 2026?

-Catastrophic plans saw the biggest increase, costing 21% more in 2025.
-Platinum plans had the lowest price jump, but they're still 4% higher in 2025 compared to 2024.
+Catastrophic plans saw the biggest increase and cost 16% more in 2026.
+Platinum plans had the lowest price jump, but they're still 10% higher in 2026 compared to 2025.
+Since 2022, Silver plans have gone up in price by 19%.

 Change